Header picture goes here

 When they travel between worlds, they may keep their forms or change them.
 If they maintain a non-physical form, then it is their images and perceptions that enter the new world - but not their essences.
 These remain in their own world far-away.
 This may be the basis for the stories of supernatural creatures who cannot be killed on earth, for their souls remain hidden far away.

-If they actually choose to live fully in the physical world, then they would enter a Vortex of sound and light.
+If they actually choose to live fully in the physical world, then they would enter a vortex of sound and light.
 It is similar to the tunnels which souls move through at the time of birth and death.
 They hear thunder and see flashes of lightning of all colors.
 Their souls are thickened, and become slow and heavy.
 Their perceptions are dulled, and the bright colors of their worlds are lost.
 As they become physical, they gain instincts, to eat, to survive, to procreate, to keep warm, and to fight and conquer.

 The question arises as to why the Fair Folk would want to become physical.
 It is true that their worlds are more beautiful.
 Yet the physical world has much to offer, in terms of raw beauty, and in terms of potential for creativity.
 There is such complexity in the physical world, and such passion and idealism, yet such ferocity.
 When the Fair Folk want to live deeply, they sometime incarnate there for a vacation.
 They are not born into human bodies but generate similar ones in the Vortex of Flesh and Spirit.
 It makes them appear as flesh, and they take on the qualities of those with natural bodies.